airslice/czml-writer-wiki/CZML/ViewFrom.md

 # ViewFrom

-A suggested camera location when viewing an object, specified as a Cartesian position in the East (x), North (y), Up (z) reference frame relative to the object's position.
+A suggested initial camera position offset when tracking this object, specified as a Cartesian position.
+Typically defined in the East (x), North (y), Up (z) reference frame relative to the object's position, but may use another frame depending on the object's velocity.

 **Extends**: [[InterpolatableProperty]]